shadiakiki1986/cr.justice.gov.lb-proxy/README.md

 - merge business name en/ar into `df_out`
 - more user-friendly dropdown for format
 - add link to wiki for instructions
+- use company name (arabic) for sheet names

 0.2 (2018-06-25)
 - add "zip" format, which is a zip archive of raw html of each company